How to add signatures to emails sent from shared mailboxes

 There are a few ways to set up an email signature for a shared mailbox.
 Choose the option that best fits your needs and the signature mode you’re using:

-Outlook (client-side) and combo mode:
+Outlook (client-side) signatures:

-Cloud (server-side) mode:
+Cloud (server-side) signatures:

 Fig. 11.
 Enable this option to get a dedicated signature when you select a shared mailbox in the email’s From address.